OneTrans: Unified Feature Interaction and Sequence Modeling with One Transformer in Industrial Recommender: Experiments

 These results demonstrate the effectiveness of LLM optimizations for large-scale recommendation.
-Building on the ablations conducted on \textbf{OneTrans\textsubscript{S}}, we scale up to \textbf{OneTrans\textsubscript{L}} and show that with these techniques, \textbf{OneTrans\textsubscript{L}} maintains online efficiency comparable to the much smaller DCNv2+DIN baseline (Table~\ref{tab:baseline_half}).
-This demonstrates again that reformulating RecSys into a \emph{unified} Transformer backbone enables seamless adoption of LLM optimizations, unlocking effective scaling previously unattainable in traditional \emph{encode-then-interaction} architectures.
+Building on these results, we scale to \textbf{\textsc{\Model}\textsubscript{L}} and show it maintains online efficiency comparable to the much smaller DCNv2+DIN baseline (Table~\ref{tab:baseline_half}), highlighting that a \emph{unified} Transformer backbone enables direct adoption of LLM optimizations.